 Your options are limited by your contract with the new processor.
 Is there a cancellation fee?
 If so, determine if paying the fee to get out of the contract is worth it.
 (If you’re significantly overpaying, it could be.)

 But longer term, stop chasing savings and instead find a solution that you can keep over time.
 Merchant accounts with lifetime rate locks are ideal for this.
 It means that the processor can’t raise their markup rates on your account.
+Rate locks are a great way to “lock in” low processor markups, but be sure to find a competitive low markup to lock.

 Before You Hand Over Statements